shelialia/tp/docs/UserGuide.md

 - Reduce costly mistakes through built-in data validation
 - Keep track of all guest requests in one place, so nothing gets missed or forgotten

 With **GuestNote**, you can stay on top of guest needs, streamline daily concierge tasks, and ensure that no request falls through the cracks.
 Tailored to your team’s workflow, **GuestNote** simplifies routine processes so you can focus on delivering a smooth and memorable experience for every guest.
 Spend less time figuring things out and more time focusing on your guests.
+Provide your guests with a tailored experience, a home away from home.

 --------------------------------------------------------------------------------------------------------------------
 ## Table of Contents